Kunstmaan/snipsonian/README.md

 WIP

+## Setup

+* nvm install
+* yarn install

 ## Development

-* npm run test : runs sequentially the 'lint:js' and 'unit' (= karma) tasks
+* yarn run test : runs sequentially the js linter the unit tests
-* npm run serve : runs a server (documentation pages) with live reloading
+* yarn run develop : runs a localhost server for developping with live reloading
+* yarn run build : does the gatsby build
-* npm run dev : runs the 'serve' task + watches in parallel for changes to re-trigger the 'test' task
+* yarn run serve-build : runs the builded site in a local server

 ## Gatsby